 In this example:

-{% for keyword in keyword_list %}tag to iterate over this array. - The most critical step is
+{% for keyword in keyword_list %}Tag to traverse this array. - The most critical step is

-Through such a combination, we can ensure that only valid keywords are displayed on the page, avoiding display issues caused by empty strings.
-This method is both intuitive and flexible, capable of dealing with most processing needssplitFilter results scenario.
+By such a combination, we can ensure that only valid keywords are displayed on the page, avoiding display problems caused by empty strings.
+This method is intuitive and flexible, and can handle most processing needssplitThe scenario of the filter result.

 Summary